-- 1. A grant, scholarship or loan issued by an international or national organisation (for ex. a University) - 2.
-An 'agreement for acceptance of financial responsibility' (annex 32).
-Check the information on the webpage of the immigration office for more information. - 3.
-Proof of solvency issued by the university: the student will transfer a certain amount to the University of Antwerp, i.e. € 1050 per month in Belgium; a total of € 12,600 and € 100 handling fee for one academic year (12 months).
-Upon receipt, IOB issues the proof of solvency that enables the applicant to start his/her visa application.
+First, the student will transfer the required amount to the University of Antwerp, i.e. $\leq$ 1000 per month in Belgium; a total of $\leq$ 12,000 and $\leq$ 100 handling fee for one academic year (12 months).
+Upon receipt of the transfer, the IOB issues a proof of solvency letter that enables the applicant to start a visa application.